 After 10 years of self-directed exploration of the figure in wire, I elected to eliminate even the wire, because of my concern that it too was a distraction to the ultimate essence of the soul.
 I began using steel plate in combination with negative space to define the figure, and then incorporated wire cloth in the form of shadows to express various ideas.
 It was at this time that I also developed the method of layering perforated steel to define the figure, and utilized the function of cropping my imagery for visual emphasis.

 It was the winning of a commission for the University of Scranton in 1994 that enabled me to unite the various developments of my work into a unified whole.
 In 1996, my husband's involvement in landscaping led me to begin creating functional, figurative items for the garden.
 My husband, Lance Duffy, and I decided to start a business fabricating sculptural furnishings for the home and garden.
 This was a very exciting and challenging addition to my work.
-Among other things, it prompted the possibilities that exist having an assistant in the studio.
+Among other things, it prompted working with an assistant in the studio.

-We are fortunate to have 3 wonderful children - Lamar, Lia, and Lake.
+We are fortunate to have 3 wonderful, grown children - Lamar, Lia, and Lake.
 They are all actively pursuing their ambitions and goals.

 I hope you enjoy your visit.
 Please contact me with any questions or comments.